jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_ds_ssr.md

 ### Store alarms in the repository for … days

-The number of days to store alarm data in the repository, by default 30.
+Specify the number of days to store alarm data in the repository, by default 30.